ehaas/node-template/README.md

 ## Other Info

-<s>Templates are cached after the first read from disk.
-This means that if you change a template file,
-you will need to restart the node app to see the change take effect.</s>

-That's a lie.
 You do not need to restart the node app to see the changes take effect.
 The reason is because it caches strings and not files.
 This has the downside of filling memory with useless templates until you restart the app.
-This should be fixed in an future version together with auto-cache.
+This should be fixed in a future version together with auto-cache.